 (RSS Includes Pages and Custom Post Types Plugin For WordPress)

-Install RSS Includes Pages and Custom Post Types to include pages in your WordPress RSS feed in addition to posts (by default WordPress only includes posts in your RSS feed).
+You can install a plugin like RSS Includes Pages and Custom Post Types if you would like to include pages in your WordPress RSS feed in addition to posts (by default WordPress only includes posts in your RSS feed).

 For more details, go here:

-In addition to giving online users access to feeds of your posts, WordPress also displays RSS feeds of the latest comments posted on your site.
+In addition to giving online users access to feeds of your latest posts, WordPress also displays RSS feeds of your post comments.

-To access your comments feed, locate the ‘Meta’ widget on your sidebar menu (note: this section may not be visible on some themes) and click on Comments RSS
+To view this, go to the ‘Meta’ widget on your sidebar (note: this section may not be visible on some themes) and click on Comments RSS …

-Like post entries, your comments feed items will display differently depending on the web browser you use …
+Like post entries, your comments feed content will display differently depending on which web browser you are using …

-Paste your URL of your comments feed into a feedreader to view the feed content.
+(Paste the URL of your comments feed into a feedreader to view the content.
+Image Source: Feedreader)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL:

-Being able to select an RSS feed for a specific post can be useful.
-For example, you may want to add feeds from specific posts to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to create an RSS feed for a specific post item can be useful.
+For example, you may want to add feeds from specific items to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for creating an RSS feed for individual posts is shown below:
+The formula for making an RSS feed for an individual post is shown below:

 To create the above feed, copy the post URI, and add “/feed/?withoutcomments=1” to the end.